 - Lightly grease a baking dish.

-- Spread mixture in the baking dish.
+- Spoon the mixture into the baking dish.